This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 How light is transmitted through greenhouses with flat roofs

-The short wavelengths are converted into infrared radiation, which increases the temperature inside of the greenhouse.
+The short wavelengths are converted into infrared radiation, increasing the temperature inside the greenhouse.
 The design of the roof helps influence how much light is transmitted and, therefore, the temperature inside the greenhouse.

 The simplest type of greenhouse is a cold frame, which helps keep your soil warm and protects your plants from variations in temperature and sunlight, particularly when the seasons change.
 More detailed designs include a Gothic arch.